 I first heard of that story when I was in High School during a field trip.
 I can’t remember much about the park back then since it’s a little foggy and drizzly at the same time.
 All I can really think of then is how to get back on the bus and stay dry because it’s cold, it’s foggy, and it’s wet.
 But even then I kept wondering to myself, where is the freaking palace?

-Since it’s situated on the highest point of Tagaytay, hence the name, you can get a 360 degree view of Tagaytay including of course the famous lake and volcano (given that it’s not a cloudy day).
+Since it’s situated on the highest point of Tagaytay, hence the name, you can get a 360-degree view of Tagaytay including of course the famous lake and volcano (given that it’s not a cloudy day).
 I think that’s pretty much about it because quite honestly the place isn’t exactly impressive – especially when you’re expecting a real palace, it’s probably a good idea to change the name into People’s Park in the Sky.

 The place seems to be deteriorating helplessly.
 Yes, there are some additions like covered tables and some gardening work in some areas (plus, strangely, an albino snake you can have a photo op with), but the rest of it really lacks maintenance.
-That’s quite sad since personally I think the place really have a lot of potentials – they could have market the whole historical value of the place, value the story or something.
+That’s quite sad since personally, I think the place really has a lot of potentials – they could have market the whole historical value of the place, value the story or something.

 The kids couldn’t care less though.
 They did enjoy the jeepney ride, from the Palace’ gate (not quite sure why I kept referring to it as a palace when clearly there isn’t one, lol), which is for free and specifically intended for guests who don’t want to take the uphill walk to the palace itself.

 They also enjoy playing with the vernaculars, which you can rent out, and really had fun spotting things like boats and houses and mountains from the distance.
 Oh and yes, they did enjoy the stairs and the elevated terraces – kids, what do you expect?
-Of course it’s us adults who kept on worrying they may trip over, fall or something.
+Of course, it’s us adults who kept on worrying they may trip over, fall, or something.